raphaelzanco/Portfolio-Manager/README.md

 Once the script finishes, start the program with the command *"./portfolioManager"*.

 Now, have a good time !

+## 🗺️Walkthrough
+1. Load/Create New Asset

+Whenever you run the portfolio Manager software you are prompted to either load a .json file (a portfolio) or start a new one.

+2. Manage Assets
+  - Add Asset
+    - Insert Ticker Symbol, Asset Type (e.g stocks, REIT, ETF) and currency to add a new asset

 ## ✉️Contact
 Thank you for your interest in the Portfolio Manager project !
 I developed it with the goal of creating something impactful for our day-to-day lives.